Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 Role required: Owner or Administrator to triage events; Read-only admins may review events.

 The Security Events dashboard is where you can review the events surfaced by Duo Trust Monitor.
-A Security Event is an authentication that surfaced due to its anomaly score and a few other heuristics (e.g. no successful authentication within the same user session, the Risk Profile designation, etc.).
+A Security Event is an authentication that surfaced due to its anomaly score and a few other heuristics (i.e. the Risk Profile designation, etc.).
 The top events represent the highest priority event at any given time, based on both anomalistic nature and Risk Profile weighting.

 You may not see any security events in the table after creating your risk profile.
 That means that the majority of your users don’t have enough authentications to build accurate modeling.
 As they continue to use Duo we will automatically evaluate and begin providing events when the authentications increase.